ptrsen/python-project/README.md

 # python-project
-simple vscode python project using a devcontainer
+simple python project using a devcontainer (vscode)

 ### Pre-req: vscode with Dev containers extension
 ### 1 - Clone and open in vscode